istvnurbn/istvnurbn.github.io/content/posts/000-init.md

 - keep a log of stuff I do
 - provide useful info for likeminded folks

 Since I'm still a very curious person, the content will cover a wide variety of topics that interest me.
-With that said, expect no consistency.
+Expect no consistency.

 See you around!